-- The physical features of a toad differ from a frog in several ways: a toad’s skin is rough and warty, its body shape is broad and squatty, and its legs are shorter than a frog.
+- There are several differences between frog and toad when it comes to physical features: a toad’s skin is rough and warty, its body shape is broad and squatty, and its legs are shorter than a frog.
 The frog has smooth, slimy skin, a slimmer and longer body, and legs that are longer than its head and body.

-- The coloring of frogs tends to be more brilliant than toads, but sometimes the most colorful ones are poisonous.
+- More differences between the frog and toad continue with their coloration.
+The coloring of frogs tends to be more brilliant than toads, but sometimes the most colorful ones are poisonous.
 While toads have more drab looking skin, toad skin can also be toxic, and can harm or even kill a person if eaten.

-- Frog and toad habitats differ very much, with frogs inhabiting water.
+- Another significant difference between frogs and toads centers on their habitats, with frogs inhabiting water.
 The majority of frogs have lungs so can leave the water for a while.
 Toads, on the other hand, live on dry land and return to water to breed.

 After that, what separates a frog from a toad is surprisingly uncertain.
-Indeed, to scientists, there’s no real difference.
+Indeed, to scientists, there’s no real difference between toads vs frogs.
 There are between 2000 and 7100 species of frogs and toads, and though all toads are frogs, all frogs aren’t toads, usually.
 The differences are decided in what is called folk taxonomy.

-The Six Key Differences Between Toads and Frogs
+The Six Key Differences Between Frog vs Toad

 Six differences between Toad vs Frog are: